The One New Year's Resolution That Will Improve Your Whole Life

 In December, nearly half of Americans make at least one resolution for the upcoming new year.
-A survey conducted by the Marist College Institute for Public Opinion revealed the top 21 resolutions that Americans made for 2018.
+A recent survey conducted by the Marist College Institute for Public Opinion revealed Americans' top 21 resolutions.
 Those 21 resolutions can be grouped into four categories:

 1. Improve my health: lose weight, exercise more, eat healthier, improve my health, stop smoking, stop drinking.